jonathanperret/paysage/README.md

 ========
 ###Demo

-[http://paysage.herokuapp.com/boumsplash](http://paysage.herokuapp.com/boumsplash) (a playground named "boumsplash"!)
+[http://paysage.herokuapp.com/playground/boumsplash/view](http://paysage.herokuapp.com/playground/boumsplash/view) (a playground named "boumsplash"!)
-[http://paysage.herokuapp.com/programmer.html](http://paysage.herokuapp.com/programmer.html) (the test code editor.
-It defaults on editing "boumsplash")
+[http://paysage.herokuapp.com/playground/boumsplash/programmer](http://paysage.herokuapp.com/playground/boumsplash/programmer) (a basic default code editor for the boumsplash playground.
+The plans is to allow any other editor, including desktop editors or apps.)

-- Open both pages (on several different computers for more fun),
+- Open both pages (on several different computers for more fun.
+You of course can open the playground view on a phone or tablet too.),
 - Write ProcessingJS code on the programmer, click the button to send the code to the playground.
 Your code is assigned a unique ID (the editor defaults to 1, but you can change it to anything you want).
 - Change the ID to create a new object, or to update a given object.
-- Ask a friend to open another [programmer page](http://paysage.herokuapp.com/programmer.html) to code together on the same [playground](http://paysage.herokuapp.com/boumsplash)
+- Ask a friend to open another [programmer page for boumsplash](http://paysage.herokuapp.com/playground/boumsplash/programmer) to code together on the same [playground](http://paysage.herokuapp.com/playground/boumsplash/view)

 (code is saved server-side but only in-memory.
 No disk or database persistence for now, so code is lost when server is updated)